clnstrt/cleanstart-containers/containers/go/sample-project/README.md

 # 🚀 Go Web Application - Beginner's Guide

 Welcome to your first Go web application!
-This guide is designed for college students who are new to programming and want to learn how to build web applications using Go.
+This guide is designed for the enthusiatic people who trying to try and experiements with CleanStart Image with Go-Web application.

-## 📚 What You'll Learn

-By the end of this tutorial, you'll understand:
-- **What is Go?** - A programming language created by Google
-- **What is a web application?** - A program that runs on the internet
-- **What is Docker?** - A tool that packages your application like a box
-- **How to build a simple user management system** - Like a mini social media app

 ## 🎯 What This Application Does